entando/entando-docs/vuepress/docs/v6.3/docs/reference/local-tips-and-tricks.md

 ---
 sidebarDepth: 2
+redirectFrom: /v6.3/tutorials/devops/local-tips-and-tricks.html
 ---
-# Local Development Tips and Tricks
+# Development Tips and Tricks
-We've collected a list of tips and tricks for optimizing your local development environment.
+We've collected a list of tips and tricks for optimizing your local quickstart or [Getting Started](../../docs/getting-started/) development environment.
 We invite you to ask questions, collaborate with the community, and share your own favorite practices over on the [Entando forum](https://forum.entando.org).

+## Managing the Quickstart Environment
+Here are a few common questions about the quickstart environment which uses Multipass to launch an Ubuntu VM, install K3s Kubernetes into it, and then deploy Entando.

+### Multipass
+1. **How can I shell into a Multipass VM?** `multipass shell <VM-NAME>`.
+If you don't provide a VM-NAME, multipass will use the default name `primary` and even launch it for you if it doesn't exist.
+1. **What do I need to do after restarting my laptop?** By default Multipass is installed as a service and will restart automatically.
+If Multipass isn't running, you'll need to first start the service, and then you can start your VM via `multipass start <VM-NAME>`.
+Kubernetes will start automatically along with any installed pods, including Entando.
+It can take a few minutes for all of the pods to start completely but you can use `sudo kubectl -n entando pods --watch` to observe the progress.
+1. **How can I idle or pause my Entando instance?** You can use either `multipass stop <VM-NAME>` or `multipass suspend <VM-NAME>`, if you'd rather preserve the VM state.
+You can then use `multipass start <VM-NAME>` to start the VM.
+1. **What else can Multipass do?** You can run `multipass help` or refer to the [Multipass docs](https://multipass.run/docs) for more information on Multipass.

+### Entando in Kubernetes
+1. **How can I install a new copy of Entando into an existing VM?** The quickstart deploys Kubernetes resources into a dedicated namespace, `entando` by default.
+You can simply delete the namespace, `sudo kubectl delete namespace entando`, if you want to delete all of its resources.
+You can then re-create the namespace and re-install by applying the Helm template for your environment.
+Alternatively, you can use `ent quickstart --vm-reuse=true` but you'll need to set other `ent quickstart` options so check the `ent` help.
+1. **How can I shell into a running pod or view its logs?** You can use the standard Kubernetes commands, e.g. `sudo kubectl exec -it <POD-NAME> -c <CONTAINER-NAME -- bash` or `sudo kubectl logs <POD-NAME> <CONTAINER-NAME>`
+1. **What do I if Entando doesn't start completely?** The most common cause for this is a networking problem.
+See the [Network issues](#network-issues) section below for details.
+If all else fails reach out to the Entando team on Slack or in the Forums.

-## Kubernetes
+## Shared Servers
-Per the [Getting Started](../../docs/getting-started/) guide, we've recommended using Multipass as a way to quickly spin up an Ubuntu VM to host a local Kubernetes cluster for test purposes.
+We've recommended using Multipass as a way to quickly spin up an Ubuntu VM to host a local Kubernetes cluster for test purposes.
 There are many times when a local environment is useful but most teams utilize a shared Kubernetes cluster managed by an operations team and installed either on premise or with a cloud provider for full integration testing, CI/CD, DevOps, etc.

 ## Network issues
 A local Entando 6.3 quickstart installation (e.g. what you'll get if you follow the [Getting Started](../../docs/getting-started/) guide) may use a set of local domain names to enable accessing Entando services.
 Your IP address will vary but may look something like this: